Skip to content

 podman-compose exec photoprism photoprism restore -i -f

-This will automatically search the backup folder for the most recent index dump and restore it.
-A custom backup base folder can be configured with PHOTOPRISM_BACKUP_PATH
+This automatically searches the configured database backup directory for the most recent SQL dump and restores it.
+You can change the backup base folder with PHOTOPRISM_BACKUP_PATH.

-flag to prevent overwriting an existing index.
+Omit -f to avoid replacing an existing index.
 As with the backup command, you can also specify a specific dump filename as an argument:

 docker compose exec photoprism photoprism restore -i [filename]